Can I Grow Peas?

 Pea Plant History

-The pea is one of the oldest cultivated vegetables in the world.
+The green pea is one of the oldest cultivated vegetables in the world.
 Although its origin is obscured in history, peas were found in excavations in Switzerland dating to the Bronze Age and in an Egyptian tomb at Thebes.
 Peas were popular with the ancient Greeks and Romans.
 In fact, the word 'peas' is a derivation of the Latin 'pisum.'
 The Anglo-Saxon word for peas was 'pise' or 'pease' as in the nursery rhyme, 'pease porridge hot, pease porridge cold.'

 Peas were originally grown for their dry seeds, in fact, for centuries people thought 'green' peas were poisonous!
 Fresh-shelled green peas are not mentioned in history until after the Norman Conquest of England.
 By the end of the 16th century, peas were being perfected in Germany, Belgium, and England.